noahehall/theBookOfNoah/databases/mysql_new.md

 ```

 # VARIABLES
-  - max_used_connections - number of sessions open at any given time
+  - `max_used_connections` - number of sessions open at any given time
+  - `sql_quote_show_create`
+    - quote the entity name with backquotes in a `show create`
+    - 0 = dont quote, useful for copy and pasting
+    - 1 = keep the quotes (default)
-  -
+  - `--skip-show-database`
+    - remove the `show database` privilege requirement for viewing all databases
 ```sql
   set @SOMEVARIABLE = 'some value';
 ```